Different Websites

 Diogenes took Antisthenes' anti-worldliness to what is now (and was in Roman times) foolishly considered an extreme, turning the latter's disregard for wealth and worldliness into complete rejection.
 He believed that virtue (the goal of most Greek philosophers but an irrelevance to consumer-societies) could be attained only by fighting hypocrisy, greed, luxury and corruption - i.e. conventional morality.
 He honed himself into the position of having nothing to lose but life itself - which he despised.
 Socrates-Plato, on the other hand, had quite a lot to lose - notably reputation.
 Reputation, so valued by patriarchal societies (which depend on female and other servility of one kind or another), is a very fragile thing to want.
 But few people realise it.
 The Cynic (or honest and true) philosopher puts him/herself at the bottom of the local heap from where he or she can look around with a clear (not necessarily jaundiced) eye - knowing that s/he is as dying sperm in the rectum of a horribly impoverished 'reality'.

-Public poverty and ignominy were at the centre of the Diogenean message.
-He is famously said to have gone around Athens with a lantern by day, vainly looking for an honest personality.
+But public poverty and ignominy were at the centre of the Diogenean message, allied to an uninhibited canine curiosity.
+Like a dog assiduously investigating the qualities of other dogs via their urine and genitals, he is famously said to have gone around Athens with a lantern by day, vainly looking for an honest personality.
 He would have agreed with Khayyám that society is merely knots of people on puppet-strings of systems of belief.
 It is likely that he disdained to write any of his ideas down.
 In any event, all our information comes (like our information on Jesus of Galilee) second-hand at best, many of the anecdotes coming from Roman authors many centuries later, and some, much later again, from Muslims who saw Diogenes as a proto-Sufi.

 He lived very close to the centre of power - the equivalent would be Wall Street, The City of London, The Watergate.
 He saw and was seen by the arrogant rich and powerful.
 Hence the story of him throwing away his cup after seeing a child drinking with his hands.